cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

   by the pruning service.
 This can give operators insight into how the data companion is affecting pruning.

-Other metrics may be proposed as part of the non-sensitive gRPC API that could assist operators in understanding the health of the interaction with the data companion, but only if the data companion is the exclusive user of those APIs.
+Other metrics may be proposed as part of the non-privileged gRPC API that could assist operators in understanding the health of the interaction with the data companion, but only if the data companion is the exclusive user of those APIs.